GoogleCloudPlatform/professional-services/examples/iap-idp-connect/README.md

 ## Introduction

-This service programmatically connect IAP (Identity Aware Proxy) to IdP (Identity Platform) in Google Cloud Platform.
+This service programmatically connects IAP (Identity Aware Proxy) to IdP (Identity Platform) in Google Cloud Platform.
+By This program, you connect Identity providers (including multi-tenants) with IAP (Identity Aware Proxy) backend services For example, you connect SAML integrations defined under identity platform for tenant A with backend-service-1 in IAP.
+Additionally:
+* You can also configure the sign-in page created automatically or custom developed by developers by providing the sign_in_url.
-You can provide parameters like
+* You can also provide the api key attached to the sign-in page

 ## Pre-requisite and setting up dependencies